mikepettenato/panda-db/README.md

         createChangelog = true
     }

-You can run the above task, as follows: <br>
+You can run the above task, as follows:
-    ./gradlew generateSql
+  * ./gradlew generateSql